 This analysis compares the characteristics and patterns of health service use for 3 aged care user groups (study population):

-- permanent residential care – people aged 65 and over living permanently in a residential aged care facility at any point between 1 July 2021 and 30 June 2022
+- permanent residential care – all people aged 65 and over living permanently in a residential aged care facility at any point between 1 July 2023 and 30 June 2024

-- home care – people aged 65 and over living in the community who received home-based care and support through the Home Care Packages Program at any point between 1 July 2021 and 30 June 2022
+- home care – all people aged 65 and over living in the community who received home-based care and support through the Home Care Packages Program at any point between 1 July 2023 and 30 June 2024

-- no aged care – a comparison group of people aged 65 and over who did not use any aged care services between 1 July 2021 and 30 June 2022
+- no aged care – a comparison group of a sample of people aged 65 and over who did not use any aged care services between 1 July 2023 and 30 June 2024

 The ‘no aged care’ group consists of a sample of people from the general population who were matched by an index of age and sex to the aged care recipient groups.
 People were excluded from this group if they used any government-funded aged care services including the Commonwealth Home Support Program (home support), flexible care or residential respite care.

-- Women made up 64% of people using home care and 65% of those living in permanent residential care.
+- Women made up 64% of people living in permanent residential care and 64% of people using home care.

 - The percentage of people living in permanent residential care who were women rose steadily with age, from 46% of those aged 65-69 years to 74% of those aged 90 years and over.
 By comparison, the percentage of people using home care who were women was similar across age groups.

-- Around two-thirds of people in each of the groups were living in Major cities, while only around 1% in each group were living in Remote or very remote
+- Around two-thirds of people in each of the aged care user groups were living in major cities, while only around 1% in each group were living in remote or very remote areas.

 For further data on the characteristics of the study population, see Data tables.